mobess12/Online_Retail_Analysis_Capstone_Project/README.md

     - Create visualisations based on sales, customers and products to identify trends and patterns for key insights, conclusions, recommendations and improvements
     - Create RFM cluster analysis to identify customer categories
     - Create visualisations in line with hypotheses, detailing key insights, conclusions, recommendations and improvements.
+    - Commentary on ethical and societal considerations for each hypothesis
     - Test hypotheses using T Test
 5. Dashboard Creation
     - Use a wireframe and DASHBOARD TOOL to plan and create an interactive dashboard that includes key metrics and visualisations in line with the hypotheses